 Title: The Gilded Chain

-Series: The King’s Blades; Book 1
+Series: Tales of the King’s Blades; Book 1

 Author: Dave Duncan